Will Swenson (actor)

 Will Swenson (born October 26, 1972) is an American actor and singer best known for his work in musical theatre.
 He also has developed a film career, primarily in LDS cinema.
+His Broadway and West End credits include principal roles in Hair (for which he was nominated for a Tony Award), Les Misérables, Waitress, Assassins, and A Beautiful Noise.

 Early life

 Two of Swenson's grandparents, James Nathan Hale and Ruth Hale, were playwrights; Ruth was also an actor.

 Swenson moved throughout the United States during his childhood.
 He attended Brigham Young University and later served as a missionary for The Church of Jesus Christ of Latter-day Saints in Guayaquil, Ecuador.
 As of 2008, he was no longer practicing the LDS faith.
 After graduating from college, Swenson earned his Equity card by getting cast by Disney at Walt Disney World, performing in Beauty and The Beast Live: On Stage and the Hoop Dee Doo Review.

 Career

 Swenson is known among members of the LDS Church for his role as Jonathan Jordan in the LDS Cinema movie The Singles Ward (2002) and its sequel, The Singles 2nd Ward (2007).
 Swenson co-wrote, directed and acted in the LDS Cinema mockumentary Sons of Provo (2004).

 Swenson appeared on Broadway in Lestat, 110 in the Shade and Brooklyn.
 Off Broadway, he played the role of Stacee Jaxx in the musical Rock of Ages but did not go on to perform the role on Broadway because he was offered the starring role of Berger in the Broadway revival of Hair.
-He played Sir Sagramore in Camelot at Lincoln Center and Chris in the second national tour of Miss Saigon.
+He played Sir Sagramore in Camelot at Lincoln Center and Chris in the second national tour of Miss Saigon, the latter of which he performed opposite future The Real Housewives of Salt Lake City star Britani Bateman.

 He played the role of Berger in the off-Broadway 40th Anniversary Concert of Hair opposite Karen Olivo.
 In 2008, Swenson was again cast as Berger in The Public Theater's revival of the show in Central Park.
 He went on to reprise the role when the production moved to Broadway in March 2009.
 He received critical acclaim for his performance on Broadway and was nominated for a Tony Award for Best Performance by a Featured Actor in a Musical.
 He played the role of Berger again in the West End revival of Hair which began performances on April 1, 2010, and ended his limited engagement on May 29, 2010.
 Audra McDonald and Swenson reprised their roles in a two-week fundraising production of 110 in the Shade at the Hale Center Theater in Orem, Utah.